brunostuessy/breakout/README.md

 ### Code

-Code quality is measured automatically by two code analyzers and targets zero issues.
+Code quality is measured automatically by two analyzers and targets zero issues.

 ### Test

-Code coverage by tests is measured automatically by one coverage tool and targets 100%.
+Code coverage by tests is measured automatically by two analyzers and targets >=95%.

 ### Security

-Library quality is measured automatically by one security analyzer and targets zero issues.
+Library quality is measured automatically by one analyzer and targets zero issues.